cloudfoundry/cc-api-v3-style-guide/README.md

 ### URL structure

-All endpoints must be prefixed with /v3/.
+All endpoints must be prefixed with `/v3/`.
 Pattern: `/v3/...`

 Collections of resources are referenced by their resource name (plural)
 Pattern: `/v3/:resource name`
 Example: `/v3/apps`

-Individual resources are referenced their resource name (plural) followed by the guid
+Individual resources are referenced by their resource name (plural) followed by the guid
 Pattern: `/v3/:resource name/:guid`
 Example:  `/v3/apps/25fe21b8-8de2-40d0-93b0-c819101d1a11`

 ### GET
-Used to retrieve a single resource or a list of resources.
+Retrieve a single resource or a list of resources. **Must** be idempotent.

 * GET requests **may** include query parameters
 * GET requests **must NOT** include a request body

 #### Examples
-Show individual resource:
+**Show individual resource:**
 ```
 GET /v3/apps/:guid
 ```